Bhuvilol/Note_fy/README.md

 # Note_fy
 A simple desktop based note taking application .

-The Java Notepad Clone is a simple yet functional desktop application that replicates the essential features of the classic Notepad text editor.
+The Note-fy is a simple yet functional desktop application that replicates the essential features of the classic Notepad text editor.
 Developed using Java's Swing and AWT libraries, this application provides a user-friendly interface for creating, editing, saving, and opening text documents.

 ## Key Features